technologiestiftung/lab-site/source/_collections/_team_en/joshua-pacheco.md

 ---
 name: Joshua Pacheco
 uid: joshua-pacheco
-image: /assets/images/placeholder.jpg
+image: /assets/images/joshua.jpg
-mail: Pacheco@technologiestiftung-berlin.de
+mail: pacheco@technologiestiftung-berlin.de
-description: Lorem Ipsum.
+description: Joshua is a Service Designer at Technologiestiftung Berlin.
+He studied Interfacedesign and completed trainigs in Design Thinking and Business Design.
+Before entering the public sector he worked in an academic research cluster and in the financial sector.
+His focus lies on mediating, testing and developing Service Design standards for the public administration.
 twitter: joshuapachecos
-github:
+github: josues
-position: Open Data Researcher
+position: Service Designer
-type: publication # could also be "workshop", "dataset", "prototype"
+type: publication
 order: 1
 ---

-Das ist als content zu haben